 ABOUT THE Department of English

 The department attaches great importance to the personal attention it gives to each student.
 All modules involve seminars, and on a typical module your time is equally divided between these and more formal lectures.
 We have an effective personal tutor system and a staff-student committee.
 The department has an international reputation for the quality of its scholarship and all members of staff are actively involved in research.
 Tutors aim to connect research and teaching, both in the classroom and at the many extra research seminars, poetry readings and literary events held in the department.
-Individual staff members are frequently called upon to contribute their specialist knowledge to newspapers and other media.
-The Arden Shakespeare is edited from King’s, and there are major recent publications on medieval literature and visual culture, early modern drama, 18th-century and Romantic cultural history, Victorian literature and culture, urbanism, 19th and 20th-century American literature, Australian literature and postcolonial literature and textual editing.
+Individual staff members are frequently called upon to contribute their specialist knowledge to newspapers and other media, and we collaborate with cultural institutions such as Shakespeare’s Globe, the British Museum, the British Library, the Natural History Museum, the Courtauld Institute, the Royal Society of Literature, the V&A and the Wellcome Trust.
+We have published major recent works on medieval literature and visual culture, early modern drama, 18th-century and Romantic cultural history, Victorian literature and culture, urbanism, 19th and 20th-century American literature, Australian literature and postcolonial literature and textual editing.

 STRUCTURE OF PROGRAMMES & ASSESSMENT

 The degree lasts three years, and is assessed through a variety of methods including essays, examinations, creative writing, portfolios, dissertations and other forms of literary analysis.
 The first year aims to ground your studies in a range of periods and approaches rarely encountered at school level, while in the second and third year you choose from a wide range of options, allowing you to develop your own specialism.
 Final-year students have the opportunity to design their own research project through the dissertation module, supported by a designated supervisor and a series of workshops.